+\textbf{Quantitative Results.} Table \ref{table:refexp-mainresults} shows the comparison of our model with previous methods.
+Bold faces highlight the highest achieved scores.
+We evaluate our model by using both \textit{IoU} metrics for a fair evaluation.
+Table \ref{table:refexp-prec} presents the comparison of our model with the state-of-the-art in terms of $p@X$.
+The difference between our model and the state-of-the-art increases as the threshold increases.
+This indicates that our model is better at segmenting the referred objects including smaller ones.
-In this section, we visualize some of the segmentation predictions of our model to gain better insights about the trained model.

-Figure \ref{fig:positiveExamples} shows some of the cases that our model segments correctly.
+{\textbf{Qualitative Results.}} We visualize some of the segmentation predictions of our model to gain better insights about the trained model. \figurename~\ref{fig:positiveExamples} shows some of the cases that our model segments correctly.
 These examples demonstrate that our model can learn a variety of language and visual reasoning patterns.
-For example, the first two examples of the first row shows that our model learns to relate superlative adjectives (e.g., \textit{longer}, \textit{shorter}) with visual comparison.
-Examples include spatial prepositions (e.g., \textit{on right, on left, next to, behind, over, bottom}) demonstrate the spatial reasoning ability of the model.
-We also see that the model can learn a domain-specific nomenclature (\textit{catcher, batter}) that is present in the dataset.
-Lastly, we can see that the model can distinguish the different actions (e.g., \textit{standing, squatting, sitting}).
+For example, the first two examples of the fourth column show that our model learns to relate superlative adjectives (e.g., \textit{taller}) with visual comparison.
+Examples including spatial prepositions (e.g., \textit{near to}) demonstrate the spatial reasoning ability of the model.
+Our model can also learn a domain-specific nomenclature (e.g. \textit{catcher}) that is present in the dataset.
+Lastly, we can see that the model can also detect certain actions (e.g., \textit{sitting}).

-Figure \ref{fig:negativeExamples} shows some of the incorrect segmentation predictions from our model on the UNC validation dataset.
-In the figure, each group shows one of the observed patterns within the examples.
-One of them (a) is that our model tends to combine similar objects or their parts when they are hard to distinguish.
-Another reason for the errors is that some of the expressions are ambiguous (b), where there are more than one object that could be the correspondence of the expression.
-And the model segments both possible objects.
-Some of the examples (d) are hard to segment completely due to the lack of light or objects that mask the referred objects.
-Finally, some of the annotations contain incorrect or incomplete ground-truth mask (c).
+\figurename~\ref{fig:negativeExamples} shows failure cases from our model on the UNC test split.
+Examples in (a) show that our model tends to fail in case of typos.
+Our model segments the correct objects for these two examples when the typos are fixed (e.g. \textit{pink} instead of \textit{pick}).
+Examples in (b) show that some of the expressions are ambiguous, where there are multiple objects that could be referred to by the expression.
+In this case, the model seems to segment the most salient object.
+Some of the annotations contain incorrect or incomplete ground-truth mask (c).
+Finally, some of the examples (d) are hard to segment completely due to the lack of light or objects that mask the referred objects.

+{\textbf{Ablation Study.}} We implemented 3 different models, the top-down baseline, the bottom-up baseline and our model, to show the effect of modulating language in expanding and contracting visual branches.
+While the bottom-up baseline modulates language in bottom-up branch only, the top-down baseline modulates language in top-down branch only.
+Our model conditions language on both branches.
+Table \ref{table:ablation} shows us the results.
+The bottom-up baseline outperforms the top-down one with $\approx$2.7 IoU improvement.
+Modulating language in both branches yields the best results by improving the bottom-up baseline with $\approx$2.85 IoU score.